A level and equivalent

 Reasons to join us:

-- Fieldwork opportunities – the chance to undertake at least six days of fieldwork.
+- Fieldwork opportunities – the chance to undertake at least six days of outdoor exploration ranging from river studies to visiting nuclear power stations

-- Exploring 21st century issues – the opportunity to debate, discuss and examine issues that will face future generations.
+- Examining 21st century issues – you’ll have the opportunity to debate, discuss and examine issues that will face future generations.

 What students say: